mattdelfante/ClassHub/README.md

 <b>Description:</b><br />

 ClassHub is an Android application that organizes academic class information in a convenient manner.
 More specifically, it allows users to organize a class' assignments, notes, audio recordings and video recordings all within one Android application.
 ClassHub tries to aid students' academic success by providing an easier way for them to store class infromation.
+Note: The application won't be fully developed until June 2018.

 <b>Technologies Used:</b>
 * The Android SDK